marklit/gis-etl/East-Asia-Building-Footprints.md

 This function is only meant for debugging purposes.

 This will get the shape type IDs used in each Shapefile.
 It'll identify the filenames of any Shapefile using EWKB.
-So far, POLYGON Z is the only shape type not supported by DuckDB's GEOS version that has turned up in this dataset.
+So far, POLYGON Z is the only non-core-7 shape type that has turned up in this dataset.

 ```bash
 $ python ~/gis-etl/east_asia.py ewkb-stats